GPoonam80/Kevin-Cookie-Performance-Analysis-Excel-/README.md

 - **INDIA** emerged as the top-performing market by revenue.
 - **Chocolate Chip** was the highest-selling product across all regions. 🍪
 - **October** was the peak sales month globally. 🎉
+- Despite **Fortune cookies’** low sales, this is the highest profit-yielding product.

 ### Recommendations:
 - Increase promotions for **Chocolate Chip Cookies**, especially during holiday seasons.
 - Invest in marketing campaigns targeting **India** and the **UK**, the top-performing markets.
 - Leverage insights to optimize production schedules for peak months.
+- Focus on sales strategies to boost underperforming products like Fortune Cookies market.
+- Consider introducing new Fortune Cookie flavours or sizes to cater to different customer preferences and increase sales.

 ---